 - Another thing I’ve done is to purchase a white table top from Ikea.
-On one side, I’ve got the white background and on the other side, I covered with marble contact paper.
+On one side, I’ve got the the white table as the background and on the other side, I covered it with marble contact paper.

 You’ll also want to think about adding elements in your pic like, plates, flatware, napkins, confetti, cake stands etc.

-I bought a flat foam board plus a tri-fold presentation board for each pattern of backdrop.
+Purchase a flat foam board plus a tri-fold presentation board for each pattern of paper backdrop you purchased.

-I then covered one of each with the printed backdrop.
-I just wrapped it up like a present and taped it.
+Cover one of each with the printed backdrop.
+Wrap it up like a present and tape it.

 So, at this point, you’ll have the backdrop and a base for your pictures.

-I left a foam board and presentation board white in case I needed a pure white background.
+Leave some foam boards and presentation boards white in case you needed a pure white background as well.

 The fun thing about these is that you can mix and match.
 You can lay a plain white foam board on your table, set your cake on it and then use the rustic wood print as the backdrop.

 Now let’s get into how I set them up.
 Here are a few examples of how I like to stage the shoot:

 This one I added a reflector to the left, so the light would bounce off the subject.